phpearth/docs/_install/debian/php.md

 # Installing PHP on Debian

-To install latest stable PHP on Debian Stretch (Debian 9) or Jessie (Debian 8), you should look into Ondřej Surý's Debian packages at [deb.sury.org](https://deb.sury.org/).
+To install the latest, stable PHP on Debian Stretch (Debian 9) or Jessie (Debian 8), you should look into Ondřej Surý's Debian packages at [deb.sury.org](https://deb.sury.org/).

 Here are a quick and simple instructions to get up and running fast: